Sinhala-NLP/NSINA/README.md

 ## Data
-All the .json files mentioned about were concatenated to create the final dataset. **NSINA** is available in [HuggingFace](https://huggingface.co/datasets/sinhala-nlp/NSINA) and can be downloaded using the following code.
+All the .json files mentioned above were concatenated to create the final dataset. **NSINA** is available in [HuggingFace](https://huggingface.co/datasets/sinhala-nlp/NSINA) and can be downloaded using the following code.

 ```python
 from datasets import Dataset